June 16. Kazinform's timeline of major events

 1993 – Kazakhstan’s Institute of Strategic Studies under the Kazakh President is set up in Almaty.

-2000 – Astana is granted the «City for Peace» title by UNESCO.
+2000 – Astana is granted the «City for Peace» title by the UNESCO.

 2011 – The National Medical Holding is transferred to Nazarbayev University.